BerkeleyLab/assert/README.md

 balance any potential performance cost associated with such assertions when the code runs in production.

-Unfortunately, C-preprocessor macros do not integrate cleanly with some aspects of the Fortran language.
+Unfortunately, preprocessor macros do not integrate cleanly with some aspects of the Fortran language.
 As such, you might encounter one or more of the following pitfalls when using these macros.